promatia/acts/act_proposals/economy.md

 ### Section 2: Taxes
 #### Paragraph 1: Enterprise Tax
-All enterprises operating in Promatia are required to pay the following percentages of their profits as a tax to the Ministry of Taxation:
+All enterprises operating in Promatia except for worker's cooperative enterprises and mutual aid and community organisations are required to pay the following percentages of their incomes after expenses as a tax to the Ministry of Taxation:

 Annual profit range (Ⱀ)|Tax rate on that range (%)|Maximum applicable tax on that range (Ⱀ) -|-|-
 0-20,000|0|0